ADA-GWU/2024-a1-db-migration-BayramovAnar/README.md

+# Assignment 1.
+Preparation of the DB migration
-# This README includes 3 instructions:
+### This README includes 3 instructions:
 ### 1. Prerequisites for running the files <br />2.
 Migration and Rollback intructions <br />3.Detailed explaination of both Migration and Rollback files. <br />

 ### Prerequisites